British Rail Class 156: Midlands

-Beginning in late 2019, the nine class 156s transferred to Abellio Greater Anglia in 2005, passed to East Midlands Railway.
-Because they had a different public address and passenger information system to EMR's existing Class 156 fleet, they were renumbered into the 156/9 subclass.
+Beginning in late 2019, the nine units transferred to Abellio Greater Anglia in 2005, passed to East Midlands Railway.
+With a different public address and passenger information system to EMR's existing fleet, they were renumbered into the 156/9 subclass.

 In December 2022, four units were sent for storage at Barrow Hill, with East Midlands Railway stating that they will be moved to Ely Papworth sidings at a later date.